 \section{Introduction}

-The idea used in this paper appeared in the theory of bi-Hamiltonian systems when it was discovered that the algebraic structure of a pair of compatible Poisson brackets $\{~,~\}_0$ and $\{~,~\}_1$ essentially affects the differential geometry of the pencil $\{~,~\}_0 + \lambda \{~,~\}_1$ and even the dynamical properties, e.g. stability, of bi-Hamiltonian systems related to it (see \cite{turiel, tur3, Zakh, Panas, BolsOsh, BolsIzos}).
+The main idea of this paper has its roots in the theory of bi-Hamiltonian systems where it was discovered that the algebraic structure of a pair of compatible Poisson brackets $\{\,,\}_0$ and $\{\,,\}_1$ essentially affects the differential geometry of the pencil $\{\,,\}_0 + \lambda \{\,,\}_1$ and even the dynamical properties of bi-Hamiltonian systems related to it (see, e.g., \cite{turiel, Zakh, Panas, BolsOsh, BolsIzos}).
 This observation has recently been used in \cite{BolsZhang} to introduce Jordan--Kronecker invariants for a finite-dimensional Lie algebra $\goth g$, which are directly related to a natural pencil of compatible Poisson brackets on $\goth g^*$.
-From the algebraic viewpoint, this construction is based on a simple fact that every element $x\in \goth g^*$ defines a natural skew symmetric bilinear form $\mathcal A_x(\xi,\eta)=\langle x,[\xi,\eta]\rangle$ on $\goth g$.
-The Jordan--Kronecker invariant of $\goth g$ is, by definition, the algebraic type of the pencil of forms $\mathcal A_{x+\lambda a}$ for a generic pair $(x,a)\in \goth g^*\times \goth g^*$.
-All possible algebraic types are described by the Jordan--Kronecker theorem on a canonical form of a pencil of skew-symmetric matrices (\cite{Thompson, Gantmaher88}) and, in each dimension, there are only finitely many of them.
+From the algebraic viewpoint, this construction is based on a simple fact that every element $x\in \goth g^*$ defines a natural skew-symmetric bilinear form $\mathcal A_x(\xi,\eta)=\langle x,[\xi,\eta]\rangle$ on $\goth g$.
+The Jordan--Kronecker invariant of $\goth g$ is, by definition, the algebraic type of the pencil of forms $\mathcal A_{a+ \lambda b}$ for a generic pair $(a,b)\in \goth g^*\times \goth g^*$.
+All possible algebraic types are described by the Jordan--Kronecker theorem on a canonical form of a pencil of skew-symmetric matrices (see, e.g., \cite{Thompson, Gantmaher88}) and, in each dimension, there are only finitely many of them.

-In the present paper, this construction will be transferred to arbitrary finite-dimensional representations of finite-dimensional Lie algebras.
-We will show how the classical theorem on a canonical form of a pair of linear maps can be applied in the study of Lie algebra representations and their invariants.
+In the present paper, this construction is generalized to arbitrary finite-dimensional representations of finite-dimensional Lie algebras.
+In particular, we show how the classical theorem on the canonical form of a pair of linear maps can be applied in the study of Lie algebra representations and their invariants.
 In what follows, we assume that all objects are defined over the field $\C$ of complex numbers, although everything can be generalized to the case of an arbitrary field of characteristic zero (in which case some of the objects we consider are defined over the algebraic closure of the initial field).